ppwwyyxx/Adversarial-Face-Attack/README.md

 ```
 You can also [download the model from facenet](https://github.com/davidsandberg/facenet#pre-trained-models).

-4. Validate models and the dataset:
+4. Validate the model and the dataset:
 ```
 ./face_attack.py --data /path/to/lfw_mtcnnpy_160 --validate-lfw
 # /path/to/lfw_mtcnnpy_160 is obtained above in step #4 in facenet wiki.